BatMaxou/aatis-dependency-injection/README.md

             variable_name_into_the_constructor: 'service_implementing_the_interface'
 ```

-Otherwise if your want to use a specific service of the vendor, do the previous step and precise it into the **includes_services**.
+Otherwise if your want to use a specific service of the vendor, do the previous step and precise it into the `includes_services` part of the config.

 ```yaml
 # In config/services.yaml file :